 Reviewing Your Assessment

 It's essential to periodically review your property assessment to ensure it is accurate.
 Compare your assessment to the assessments of comparable properties in your neighborhood.
 If you believe your assessment is too high, gather evidence to support your claim, such as independent appraisals or sales data of similar homes.
-You have the right to appeal your assessment if you can demonstrate that it is inaccurate or unfair.
+Now, you have the right to appeal your assessment if you can demonstrate that it is inaccurate or unfair.
 The deadline for filing an appeal is typically April 1st, so it's crucial to act promptly if you believe an appeal is warranted.

 Exploring Tax Relief Programs